 Industry Analysis & Industry Trends

-Operators in the Apartment Rental industry have recovered from the recession and are set to reach new revenue highs in 2015.
-The subprime mortgage crisis pushed some individuals out of homeownership and into renting.
+Operators in the Apartment Rental industry are set to reach new revenue highs in 2016.
+Even though the industry had some difficulty prior to the past five years, the subprime mortgage crisis pushed some individuals out of homeownership and into renting.
 Increasing demand, combined with a shortage of available rental units due to industry pullback during the economic downturn, decreased rental vacancy rates and enabled landlords to raise rents.
-As the economy improves over the five years to 2020, the unemployment rate will drop and income levels will rise, enabling some people to afford renting at higher rates.
+As the economy improves over the next five years, the unemployment rate will drop and income levels will rise, enabling some people to afford renting at higher rates.
 In addition, an ever-increasing number of young adults, the age group most likely to rent, will enter the labor force... purchase to read more

 Industry Report - Starting a New Business Chapter